Project Management Checklist [The Ultimate Guide]

 In an office environment, you’d generally handle numerous projects and tasks, simultaneously.
 The conference your team is gearing up for, for example.
 You’d need the slides for the keynote, reading material, and swag for the giveaways, pre-event blogging, social banners, and more.

-That’s how, with a bit of planning ahead of time (and in advance), you can assist with project planning here.
+That’s how, with a bit of planning ahead of time (and in advance), you can assist with project planning here during the planning phase.
 Project management requires a little forward-thinking and proactive execution.
 Once you map it out, you can better keep track of your goals and priorities as you look to finish any specific project.

 You also wouldn’t want to miss an event happening in your area, right?
 Well, it’s the same thing when you’re handling a project.
 You need to take care of a thousand things, online and offline at the same time.
 And don’t forget to keep in mind the target audience, the deadline, and the client’s briefs.